Correspondences and Elevation at the San Diego Art Institute

 June 18 – July 18, 2010

-“Correspondences and Elevation” is a 40×12′ installation of paintings, from floor to ceiling.
-Each painting is either 60″x36″, 48″x36″ or 36″x36″.
-The series shown in this exhibition is comprised of paintings inspired by the Pacific ocean and the desert surrounding San Diego, where I live.
-The series of paintings question the relationship between the human beings and nature which echoes the catastrophe of the massive oil spill happening right now in the Gulf of Mexico.
+The series shown in this exhibition comprises paintings inspired by the Pacific Ocean and the desert surrounding San Diego, where I live.
+The series of paintings questions the relationship between human beings and nature, echoing the catastrophe of the massive oil spill unfolding in the Gulf of Mexico right now.

-Seas, oceans and deserts have always been part of my life.
-I was born in Marseille, a French town on the Mediterranean sea.
+Seas, oceans, and deserts have always been part of my life.
+I was born in Marseille, a French town on the Mediterranean Sea.
 I then lived in Dakar for several years, on the Atlantic Ocean and in the Saharan desert.
 When living in Paris, I would often go to the Atlantic Ocean.
-Living in California, I now finds inspiration in both the Pacific Ocean and the surrounding deserts.
+Living in California, I now find inspiration in both the Pacific Ocean and the surrounding deserts.
 I spend time watching people walking on the beach.
 In the desert, the people in the paintings are mostly my family.

 These two poems are a hymn to nature and also carry nostalgia and sadness for a lost paradise, which echoes what is happening right now in the Gulf of Mexico..

-When I started to organize the pieces that now constitute this series, I used canvases that were identical in height but variable in width.
+When I started organizing the pieces that now constitute this series, I used canvases identical in height but varying in width.
 They fit together both physically and in content, like stanzas of a poem.
 Some of these paintings were originally created as diptychs, and the diptychs appear in their entirety here.

-The arrangement and composition of this group of paintings invites change.
+The arrangement and composition of this group of paintings invite change.
 This composition could absorb new paintings; pieces could be reorganized and presented differently in spaces of different proportions.

-For this exhibition, I considered the dynamics of the space first and experimented with the size of the wall and the scale of the art, and the way one can read the piece as a whole from a distance and read each element when being up close.
+For this exhibition, I first considered the dynamics of the space, experimenting with the size of the wall and the scale of the art, and with how one can read the piece as a whole from a distance and each element up close.

 Each element is a result of my experiments with outdoor spaces.
 This exhibition is an opportunity for me to experiment with bringing these elements into a relationship with indoor space.